-When someone’s spouse dies, the last thing they want to hear is that you know what they are going through.
-Actually, you don’t.
+When your friend’s spouse dies, the last thing they want to hear is that you know what they are going through.

 Losing a spouse is different than losing a parent.
 It’s different than losing a pet.